 2. Talk to people you trust, and ask for accountability

-When you’re in the thick of depression and your frustrations with the world around you are at a high, it can be very difficult to ascertain when your reactions may be disproportionate.
+When you’re in the thick of irritability and depression and your frustrations with the world around you are at a high, it can be very difficult to ascertain when your reactions may be disproportionate.
 This is where those you love and trust can be very helpful in supporting you as you work through your irritability.

 3. Seek answers through meditation